scipy-lectures/scientific-python-lectures/advanced/debugging/index.rst

     Alternatively, `pudb <http://pypi.python.org/pypi/pudb>`_ is a good
     semi-graphical debugger with a text user interface in the console.

+    Also, the `pydbgr <http://code.google.com/p/pydbgr/>`_ project is probably worth looking at.

 Debugger commands and interaction